 - a.
 Expenditure reports that follow cost principals and ADE Guidelines are kept, organized and available on request. - b.
-Pre-approved purchase orders and receipts that coincide with approved budgets are tracked, organized and available on request. - c.
-Payroll records showing positions approved in approved budget are kept, organized and available on request. - d.
-Time and effort reports are completed, kept, organized and available upon request. - e.
-Capital expenditures are in accordance with approved budgets and fixed assets are tracked appropriately. - f.
-Reimbursement requests are submitted on a monthly basis.
+Pre-approved purchase orders and receipts that coincide with approved budgets are tracked, organized, and available on request. - c.
+Payroll records showing positions approved in approved budget are kept, organized, and available on request. - d.
+Time and effort reports are completed, kept, organized, and available upon request. - e.
+Capital expenditures are in accordance with approved budgets and fixed assets are tracked appropriately.